jlegewie/zotfile/readme.md

 ## Changelog

 #### Changes in 2.4
+- **Tablet feature: Restrict saved search for tablet files to sub-folders**

+    Right-click on saved search for tablet files and restrict it to your custom sub-folders.
+This is very helpful to quickly see which files are in which folder.

+- **Tablet feature: Support of colored tags in Zotero 4**

+    The new version includes two major changes that allow you to work with colored tags.
+First, zotfile now also tags the parent item when an attachment is send to the tablet.
+As a result, you can easily see which items are on the tablet and also which items have been modified.
+Second, zotfile sends and gets attachment to and from the tablet when you assign tags to items.
+Accordingly, you can just press the key assigned to a tag and zotfile sends the item to the tablet (or gets it back).
+To use these features, simply assign colors to zotfile's tags (`_tablet` and `_tablet_modified`).

 - Fix automatic renaming option "Only ask if..."
 - Fix alert window (headline was missing in Zotero 4)
 - Fix for zotfile item menu on Zotero as a tab

 #### Changes in 2.3.4
 - compatible with Zotero 4.0
 - Annotation extraction compatible with FF 20